all-of-us/workbench/README.md

 You will be prompted to confirm the deployment.
 When it finishes, you will be able to access the UI under http://PROJECT.appspot.com and the API under http://api.PROJECT.appspot.com.

+### Versioned UI deploy

+To avoid overriding the currently deployed test version it is useful to add versioning to your deploys.
+To just deploy the UI, add the following flag: `-t ui`.
+To version your deploy, add the flag: `--version VERSION`.
+To enable access to the version, go to cloud console and add the version URL to the `AoU Web Client (Test)` OAuth client ID.

 ## git-secrets

 ### Setup